troe27/UU-GWAS04/docs/index.md

 ### Exercise 2: Population structure

 ##### 2.1
 For the second exercise today, we will try to have a look at how population structure might skew your association results, how to identify it, and how one can correct for it.
-If the signal we are looking for is perfectly correlated with our population structure, it becomes impossible to disentangle the two. take these toy examples of 4 individuals and 6 markers: can you find the causative marker for the "diseased"-phenotype in both examples?
+If the signal we are looking for is perfectly correlated with our population structure, it becomes impossible to disentangle the two. take these toy-examples of 4 individuals and 6 markers: can you find the causative marker for the "diseased"-phenotype in both examples?

 ![example1](figures/toy1.png)
 ![example2](figures/toy2.png)